Contact: Mike Gaetani, CASBS firstname.lastname@example.org / Tel: (650) 736-0119

 Established in 2013, the SAGE-CASBS Award recognizes outstanding achievement in the behavioral and social sciences that advance our understanding of pressing social issues.
 It underscores the role of the social and behavioral sciences in enriching and enhancing public policy and good governance.

-“Research conducted in the social and behavioral sciences has the unique capacity to improve the human condition in a way that other sciences cannot,” noted SAGE founder and executive chairman Sara Miller McCune and CASBS director Margaret Levi in a joint statement.
-“Social and behavioral scientists deserve to be recognized for the important impact of their work.
-SAGE and CASBS are delighted to jointly present an award that honors and celebrates knowledge that has the ability to inform public discourse and, ultimately, make the world a better place.”
+“Social and behavioral science research improves human welfare in a way that other sciences cannot,” noted SAGE founder and executive chairman Sara Miller McCune and CASBS director Margaret Levi in a joint statement.
+“Accordingly, social and behavioral scientists deserve recognition for their contributions.
+SAGE and CASBS are proud to present an award that honors and celebrates transformative ideas and knowledge that also advance public discourse, influence policy debates and, ideally, lead to real-world solutions and change.”

-In addition to a cash prize, the SAGE-CASBS Award winner will deliver a public lecture to be held at CASBS in spring/summer 2017.
+In addition to a cash prize, the SAGE-CASBS Award winner will deliver a public lecture to be held at CASBS in November 2018.

-More details, submission criteria and the nomination form are available at: https://casbs.stanford.edu/news/press-release-nominations-open-2017-sage-casbs-award
+More details, submission criteria, and the nomination form are available at: https://casbs.stanford.edu/nominations-open-2018-sage-casbs-award

 Sara Miller McCune founded SAGE Publishing in 1965 to support the dissemination of usable knowledge and educate a global community.
 SAGE is a leading international provider of innovative, high-quality content publishing more than 950 journals and over 800 new books each year, spanning a wide range of subject areas.
 Our growing selection of library products includes archives, data, case studies and video.
 SAGE remains majority owned by our founder and after her lifetime will become owned by a charitable trust that secures the company’s continued independence.
 Principal offices are located in Los Angeles, London, New Delhi, Singapore, Washington DC and Melbourne. www.sagepublishing.com

-Founded in 1954, the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University is renowned as a place where great minds come together to confront the problems of the day – a place where original, interdisciplinary thinking is the norm.
-CASBS has hosted generations of distinguished scholars and scientists who, in the spirit of collaboration, form an enduring community that advances our knowledge and changes the way we understand the world. casbs.stanford.edu
+Founded in 1954, the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University is renowned as a place where great minds come together to confront the critical issues of our time, where boundaries and assumptions are challenged, where original interdisciplinary thinking is the norm, where extraordinary collaborations become possible, and where innovative ideas and thinking are in pursuit of breakthroughs in thought and practice.
+CASBS has hosted generations of distinguished scholars and scientists who form an enduring community that advances our knowledge and changes the way we understand the world. casbs.stanford.edu